 These trampolines are significantly more expensive in some cases, depending on what type of trampoline you want.
 This has led to many people choosing the DIY underground trampolines instead, where you simply lower your trampoline into a pit.

 Are In Ground Trampolines Safer?

 A misconception we hear is that in ground trampolines are safer.
 If there’s no safety net the chances of a kid hurting him or herself is just as great as an above ground trampoline.
 If any child falls from 5 feet or more onto the hard ground there is a chance for injury.

 In Ground Trampoline Costs

 There are some trampolines that come with the retaining wall which all are above $1000.
 For people going the DIY route you can buy the materials for a retaining wall which can cost as much as a trampoline depending on which one you buy.
 Then you have to factor in the time and costs to dig the hole.
-In the end an in ground trampoline will likely cost two to three times more than an above ground trampoline.
+In the end a sunken trampoline will likely cost two to three times more than an above ground trampoline.